Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 Prevent resource exhaustion by setting hard caps on:

-sleep(10**9) cannot sit idle foreverpids.max cgroup setting to prevent fork bombsCPU quotas and elapsed-time limits solve different problems.
+sleep(10**9) can't sit idle foreverpids.max cgroup setting to prevent fork bombsCPU quotas and elapsed-time limits solve different problems.
 A busy loop burns CPU and hits quotas quickly, but a blocked process can sit until the orchestrator enforces a wall-clock deadline and terminates the job.

 1from dataclasses import dataclass